-Because their bodies are producing more male hormones, women with PCOS tend to have irregular menstrual cycles, or may even stop menstruating altogether.
+Because their bodies are producing more male hormones, people with PCOS tend to have irregular menstrual cycles, or may even stop menstruating altogether.
 They also tend to grow more facial and body hair in patterns and places similar to male hair growth, and may also have acne outbreaks in those areas.
-At the same time, women with PCOS my experience thinning hair on their scalp, similar to male pattern baldness.
+At the same time, those with PCOS may experience thinning hair on their scalp, similar to male pattern baldness.

-The presence of these factors helps doctors determine whether or not a woman has PCOS.
-While no single medical test exists to diagnose PCOS, a doctor can confirm the diagnosis with physical exam, pelvic exam, ultrasound and/or blood test.
+The presence of these factors helps doctors determine whether or not someone has PCOS.
+While no single medical test exists to diagnose PCOS, a doctor can confirm the diagnosis with physical exam, pelvic exam, ultrasound, and/or blood test.

-During the physical exam, the doctor will look for thinning hair or other visible signals of a hormonal imbalance.
+During the physical exam, the doctor will look for thinning hair, acne, oily skin, or other visible signals of a hormonal imbalance.
 If a pelvic exam reveals an enlarged clitoris or ovaries, that can be a sign that too much androgen is present.
 A blood test can confirm levels of androgens and other hormones, and help rule out thyroid issues.
-An ultrasound will help observe whether or not ovaries have a high number of cysts.
+An ultrasound will help determine whether or not a patient's ovaries have a high number of cysts.

 4. PCOS can be overcome.